 It is generally a good idea to configure the GigaVUE node's name, date, and time as part of your initial configuration.
 The following command shows how to set the system name.
-Refer to Configuring GigaVUE TA Series Node's Time Options on page 70 for information on setting options related to time and date.
+Refer to Configuring GigaVUE TA Series Node's Time Options for information on setting options related to time and date.